 - 35.3.1.
-Observe the scores of the Judges, as well as, the Evaluators - 35.3.2.
-Enter Judge's scores after each round (if not automated) and evaluate against the evaluators' scores into the AIBA Database - 35.3.3.
+Observe the scores of the Judges, as well as, the Evaluators. - 35.3.2.
+Enter Judge's scores after each round (if not automated) and evaluate against the evaluators' scores into the IBA Database. - 35.3.3.
 Compare Judge's scores with Evaluators score in each round and make appropriate deductions against each judge (if not automated). - 35.3.4.
-Be a member of the Protest Jury - 35.3.5.
-Record all protests and outcomes using the AIBA Database - 35.3.6.
-Evaluate performance of R&J Evaluator - 35.3.7.
-Back up Evaluator if any national neutrality conflicts arise
+Be a member of the Bout Review Jury. - 35.3.5.
+Record all protests and outcomes using the IBA Database. - 35.3.6.
+Evaluate performance of R&J Evaluator. - 35.3.7.
+Back up Evaluator if any national neutrality conflicts arise.

-RULE 36.
-NATIONAL TECHNICAL OFFICIALS
+36. NATIONAL TECHNICAL OFFICIALS

 - 36.1.
 Host National Federation nominates qualified persons as National Technical Officials ("NTO's") for the following positions: - 36.1.1.
-Timekeeper (use of an AIBA 1-star Referee and Judge for this position is strongly recommended) - 36.1.2.
+Timekeeper (use of an IBA 1-star Referee and Judge for this position is strongly recommended) - 36.1.2.
 Gong Operator - 36.1.3.
 Record Book Manager - 36.1.4.
 Assistant Referee and Judge Coordinator - 36.1.5.
 Assistant Equipment Manager - 36.2.
-Every NTO must respect and sign the AIBA Code of Conduct (Appendix 4 of these rules).
+Every NTO must respect and sign the IBA Code of Conduct (Appendix 4 of these rules).

-RULE 37.
-TIMEKEEPER AND GONG OPERATOR
+37. TIMEKEEPER AND GONG OPERATOR

 - 37.1.
-The duties of the Timekeeper & Gong Operator can be performed by one person; however, at AIBA-owned and AIBA sanctioned Competitions, it is recommended to have two persons to perform these duties to ensure consistent quality control. - 37.2.
-Duties
+The duties of the Timekeeper & Gong Operator can be performed by one person; however, at IBA-owned and IBA sanctioned Competitions, it is recommended to have two persons to perform these duties to ensure consistent quality control. - 37.2.
+Duties - 37.2.1.

-- 37.2.1.
 Regulate the number and duration of the rounds and the intervals between the rounds.
-The intervals between the rounds must be of one (1) minute. - 37.2.2.
+The intervals between the rounds must be of 1 (one) minute. - 37.2.2.
 The Timekeeper & Gong Operator must start and end each round by striking the gong. - 37.2.3.
-Ten (10) seconds before the end of each round, the Timekeeper & Gong Operator will signal the approaching end of the round. - 37.2.4.
-The Timekeeper & Gong Operator must regulate all periods of time and counts by a watch or clock but will only stop the clock when instructed by the Referee with the command "time" resuming after the Referee gives the command "box". - 37.2.5.
+10 (ten) seconds before the end of each round, the Timekeeper & Gong.
+Operator will signal the approaching end of the round. - 37.2.4.
+The Timekeeper & Gong Operator must regulate all periods of time and counts by a watch or clock but will only stop the clock when instructed by the

+- Referee with the command "time" resuming after the Referee gives the command "box". - 37.2.5.
 Following a Knockdown, the Timekeeper & Gong Operator will give the sound signal to the Referee indicating the elapsing seconds while the Referee is counting. - 37.2.6.
 If, at the end of a round, a Boxer is knocked down and the Referee is in the course of counting, the gong indicating the end of the round will not be sounded.
 The gong will be sounded only when the Referee gives the command "box" indicating the continuation of the Bout. - 37.2.7.
 The Timekeeper & Gong Operator will regulate the time when a low blow or Loss of Consciousness occurs and if a Boxer falls out of the ring.

-RULE 38.
-ANNOUNCER
+38. ANNOUNCER

 - 38.1.1.
-Before the Bout, the Announcer will announce the Bout number, weight category, name and country of each Boxer, as well as, the name and country of each Referee and Judge. - 38.1.2.
+Before the Bout, the Announcer will announce the Bout number, weight category, name and country of each Boxer, the country of each Judge, and the name and country of the Referee. - 38.1.2.
 The Announcer must announce the round number after the start of each round. - 38.1.3.
-Ten (10) seconds before the start of each round, the Announcer must clear the ring by ordering "Seconds out", except for the first round. - 38.1.4.
+10 (ten) seconds before the start of each round, the Announcer must clear the ring by ordering "Seconds out", except for the first round. - 38.1.4.
 The Announcer must reveal the final results and the winner of the Bout after having received the final results from the Deputy Technical Delegate.

-RULE 39.
-REFEREES AND JUDGES
+39. REFEREES AND JUDGES